The Freelance Graphic Designer Resume Guide (Templates & Examples)

 Do you really need a freelance graphic designer resume?

 Yes.
 When first starting out, many freelance graphic designers assume they don't need a resume if they already have a visually appealing portfolio.
-Although some clients hire based on portfolio samples alone, others want to see a professional resume that includes your employment history.
+Although some clients hire based on portfolio samples alone, others want to see a professional resume that includes your employment history and a graphic design cover letter to support it.
 Depending on the type of freelance work you want to do, hiring managers may also want to know that you have the ability to coordinate graphic design projects or lead a creative team.

 "While some clients hire based on portfolio samples alone, others want to see a professional resume that includes your employment history."